Relaxations for binary polynomial optimization via signed certificates: Refined signed support decomposition.

-Since enlarging the support $\vth^{k,1}$ of the NNS component of $\vth^k$ only incurs an additional computational cost polynomial in the derived parameters of $\vth^k$ (see \Cref{propo.sepnn} and \Cref{thm.sepsub}), this yields a computationally cheap way to enlarge the search space.
-Thus, the NNS equivalence constraint stipulates that the support of $\vth^{k,1}$ equals $\myvs^1$.
-Enlarging the support $\vth^{k,2}$ of the PS component of $\vth^k$ incurs a computational cost exponential in the derived parameters of $\vth^k$ (see \Cref{propo.sepnn} and \Cref{prop.filter}).
-Consequently, enlarging $\Theta$ in the latter manner is computationally expensive.
-This explains why we make the supports of $\vth^{k,2}$ form a disjoint partition of $\myvs^2$ rather than a whole cover of it.
+Since expanding the support $\vth^{k,{\snn}}$ of the NNS component of $\vth^k$ only incurs an additional computational cost polynomial in the derived parameters of $\vth^k$ (see \Cref{propo.sepnn} and \Cref{thm.sepsub}), this yields a computationally cheap way to enlarge the search space.
+Thus, the NNS equivalence constraint stipulates that the support of $\vth^{k,{\snn}}$ equals $\myvs^{\snn}$.
+Enlarging the support $\vth^{k,{\spn}}$ of the PS component of $\vth^k$ incurs a computational cost exponential in the derived parameters of $\vth^k$ (see \Cref{propo.sepnn} and \Cref{prop.filter}).
+Consequently, enlarging $\Theta(\myvs)$ in the latter manner is computationally expensive.
+This explains why we make the supports of $\vth^{k,{\spn}}$ form a disjoint partition of $\myvs^{\spn}$ rather than merely a cover.

-Based on the refined signed support decomposition, one can construct a convex relaxation for BPO, by replacing $ \nm(\myvs,\cL)$ in the signed reformulation \eqref{eq.dualref} with its conic inner approximation $\snm(\myvs, \Theta, \fL)$:
+Based on the refined signed support decomposition, one can construct a convex relaxation for BPO, by replacing $ \nm(\myvs)$ in the signed reformulation \eqref{eq.dualref} with its conic inner approximation $\snm(\Theta(\myvs))$: